NotBrianZach/thoughts/Ethics.md

-"machine super intelligence will tend be more ethical than humans, because intelligence/planning ability is, far from orthogonal to ethics, at a relatively narrow angle to it":
+"machine super intelligence will tend to be more ethical than humans, because intelligence/planning ability is, far from orthogonal to ethics, at a relatively narrow angle to it":

 # Ethical dispatch algorithm: